Header Photos

 The photo above was taken in May, 2023, on a hike with friends when we were camped in our Escape trailers in Eightmile Campground on national forest land outside of Leavenworth, WA.
 We were on a hike along Icicle Creek.
 Douglas Squirrels are native to the Pacific Northwest.
 They move FAST so they are difficult to photograph.
 They never stay still for more than a nano-second.
 But as I stood there in the woods, next to this tree, this one posed for just a moment longer than usual so I could snap a photo.

 This photo above was taken during our evening campfire on June 1, 2023, at Eightmile Campground near Leavenworth, WA.
 Friends were camping there in their trailer along with me in my trailer.
 They built this perfect campfire at their campsite.
-You might notice there is a face in the dark grey wood off to the right … and there also is a cute (or devilish) face in the fire, with a little topnot on its head.
+You might notice there is a very serious face in the dark grey wood off to the right … and there also is a cute (or devilish) face in the fire, with a curly little topknot on its head.

 The photo above of Icicle Creek was taken during my early June, 2023, camping trip to Eightmile Campground near Leavenworth, WA, just on the east side of the Cascade mountains.
-This “creek” was a full blow river this spring, and that water was cold!
-Walking on trails in the shade of the forest was cool, even chilly at times, but when we approached that river, even in sunshine, the air was cold.
+This “creek” was a full blown river this spring, and that water was cold!
+Walking out in the sunshine was very comfortable, even warm at times.
+Walking on trails in the shade of the forest was cool, even chilly at times.
+But when we approached that river, even out in sunshine, the air was cold.
 Put your toe or your finger in that water and you’ll know why it is named Icicle Creek.
 Icicle Creek runs down from the snow peaks and glaciers that are on the east side of the Cascade Mountains.